 I didn’t add the list of content that we need to assemble, but those deliverables will come later after a content audit.

 When I finally did the briefing meeting.
-It’s FTF meeting.
+It’s a FTF meeting.
 During that meeting, there were a lot of questions.
 Most focused on detailed tasks and the specifics of what they needed to do.
 The team talked things through on who does what.
 It was productive.

-Most briefing sheets don’t need to have as many categories as this one.
+Most briefing sheets don’t need to have as many categories like this one.
 At a minimum, you need to understand your company’s overall marketing objectives, campaign objective and goals, audience, messaging and product priority.
 The brief sheet is usually 1-2 pages.

 Of course, if you, as a client, have background information for agencies, you need to attach that.
 It’s better for clients to supply the information in the brief so that content creators and agencies don’t need to waste hours doing their own research and charging you for doing that.